Virtual Job Fairs

 Participating in a virtual job fair can be helpful as you can get a firsthand account of the company culture from current employees.
 They will tell you whether the company is more laidback or high-pressure, what type of hours they work, or detail the company perks.

-Aside from connecting with specific companies, you also have the opportunity to chat with recruitment personnel who will give you insight into your CV.
+Aside from connecting with specific companies, you also have the opportunity to chat with recruitment personnel who will give you insight into your CV, so it is importat to count on a resume builder.

 In some cases, job fairs might include sessions and workshops on resume writing, letting you in on industry secrets that might assist you in landing that dream job.